 A minor issue with the transmission affects your vehicle’s overall performance if not corrected or fixed on time.
 Whenever you detect or perceive any strange activities in your Lexus RX300, ensure you consult a mechanic to diagnose the issue and fix it immediately.

 Transmission issues are not hard to detect.
 A faulty transmission’s common signs or symptoms include grinding and shaking when your vehicle is at speed, delayed shifting, fluid leaks, and burning smell.
-Also, you may experience whining or humming sound emanating from beneath the hood.
+Also, you may experience whining or humming sounds emanating from beneath the hood.

 Features & Specifications of First-Generation Lexus RX300 U140E / U140F